Tag Archives: JS Bach

 Bach and Beyond: Boulder Bach’s Spring “Festival Week”

 Johann Sebastian Bach: the music and the name are timeless, like a Gibraltar of great music.
 Beethoven has myriad admirers, as does Mozart.
-However, both masters studied JS Bach’s works, […]
+However, both masters studied JS Bach’s works, as have countless others since Bach’s time.
+The man set such an unsurpassed standard of excellence that one hardly needs to specify which of many […]

 0 Comments Read more »